MicrosoftDocs/visualstudio-docs/docs/nodejs/tutorial-nodejs-with-react-and-jsx.md

 1. Close the web browser and the console.

-If you would like to create an app using the Express 4 Web Application template, see [Create an Express 4 web application](../nodejs/tutorial-nodejs.md)
+If you would like more information on using a template based on Express, see [Create an Express 4 web application](../nodejs/tutorial-nodejs.md)

 ## (Optional) Set and hit a breakpoint in the client-side React code